Local dishes of Hunza

-Wild Thyme is known as Tumuru in burushaski language of Hunza and we use it to make tumuru tea in winter which is best natural flu remedy i have experienced so far.
-This wild thyme soup is one of the thyme recipes we make and is known as tumuru dawdo which is beneficial for flu […]
+Wild Thyme is known as Tumuru in Burushaski language of Hunza and we use tumuru in winters to make tumuru tea which is the best natural flu remedy I have experienced so far.
+This wild thyme soup is one of the thyme recipes we make and is known as tumuru dawdo which is beneficial for flu and cold.
+It is also consumed as a preventive measure against cold in Hunza in the cold winter season.
+Wild Thyme soup ingredients: Garlic Cloves Wild thyme leaves Mint leaves A tablespoon of cooking oilRead More

 Hoi lo Garma is a local Hunza dish made of mustard greens cooked with flatbread.
 This dish is also known as Garma, the dish is traditionally served with with a simple salad which includes chopped tomatoes, green onions and greens chilies seasoned with salt.
 I have noticed adding lemon juice takes this dish to the next level of deliciousness.